Overview

 Objective

-We aim to provide capital growth over the long term (periods of 5 years or more), by investing in companies that create value from innovative products, services and business models that address key challenges facing businesses, consumers and societies, where the impact of such innovation is not fully priced in by the market
+We aim to deliver capital growth over the long term (periods of 5 years or more) by investing in companies that create value from innovation and technological change, but where the impact of such innovation is not fully priced in by the market.

 Key Information as at 31st May 2026